Intensive Outpatient Program for Adolescents

 See a sample schedule below:

-4 to 4:50 p.m.
-Distress tolerance and emotion regulation skills Life worth living Nature group Parent group
+4:00–4:50 p.m.
+Distress tolerance & emotion regulation Life worth living Nature group Parent group

 *Key: Blue = Individual appointments; Orange = Teen group; Green = Parent group; Purple = Parent and Teen group